nuxencs/seasonpackarr/docs/product-specs/new-user-onboarding.md

 ## User Goal

-Get `seasonpackarr` running with autobrr and a supported torrent client so season packs reuse already-downloaded episodes.
+Get `seasonpackarr` running with Prowlarr or autobrr and a supported torrent client so season packs reuse downloaded episodes.

 ## Happy Path